After tour, Emanuel touts Post Office as potential home for Amazon HQ2

 The innards of the building were a dusty mess stripped “to the bones,” as Emanuel put it.

 During a guided tour, the mayor walked into a vault with a heavy steel door that is one of several being retained.
-They’re remnants of the days when the Old Main Post Office had its own post savings bank and credit union.
+They’re remnants of the days when the Old Main Post Office had its own bank and credit union.

 Last summer, Emanuel’s bold threat to seize control of the 2.5 million-square foot behemoth that straddles the Eisenhower Expressway culminated in a court-approved agreement with 601W Companies LLC, to begin a five-year, $500 million renovation and restoration.